 The pharmacy team had an awareness of the strengthened warnings and measures to prevent against valproate exposure during pregnancy.
-Valproate patient cards were available for use during dispensing valproate to all female patients.
-The pharmacy team reported that they would check that that the patient's prescriber had discussed the risks of exposure in pregnancy with them and query if they were taking effective contraception.
+Valproate patient cards were not immediately available for use during valproate dispensing to all female patients.
+The pharmacy team reported that they had ordered more cards directly from Sanofi Aventis.
+The pharmacist reported that she would check that that the patient's prescriber had discussed the risks of exposure in pregnancy with them and query if they were taking effective contraception.

 The pharmacy obtained medicinal stock from AAH and Alliance.
 Specials were ordered from suppliers such as AAH Specials.
 There were destruction kits available for the destruction of controlled drugs and doop bins were available and seen being used for the disposal of medicines returned by patients.
 A hazardous waste medicines disposal bin was also available for use.
+But staff were not fully aware of the medicines that needed to go in the bin and the pharmacy team explained that they would refresh themselves on this.

-The majority of medicines and medical devices were stored in within their original manufacturer's packaging.
-Diazepam 2mg tablets were stored in a container without a batch number and the inspector proffered advice about this.
+Medicines and medical devices were stored in within their original manufacturer's packaging.
 Pharmaceutical stock was subject to date checks which were documented.
 Short dated stock was appropriately marked.
 The pharmacy team were aware of the European Falsified Medicines Directive (FMD).
-The pharmacy team had the appropriate hardware and reported that the software was currently undergoing updates from their head office.
+The pharmacy team had the appropriate hardware but this was broken and this had been reported so that repairs were underway.
+The software was currently undergoing updates from their head office.

-The fridges were in good working order.
+The fridge was in good working order.
 Fridge items which had been dispensed and were ready to be collected were stored in clear plastic bags to help identification of high risk medicines like insulin.
 MHRA alerts came to the team electronically through the company's intranet and these were actioned appropriately.
-Audit trails to demonstrate this were kept.
+But some records were missing and the pharmacy team agreed to address this.

-Principle 5 - Equipment and facilities ✓ Standards met
+Principle 5 - Equipment and facilities Standards met